Jōsei Toda: Early life

 Toda was born in 1900, the eleventh son of a fisherman's family in the coastal village of Shioya, in modern-day Kaga, Ishikawa, off the Sea of Japan.
 In 1904 his family moved to Hokkaido, settling in the fishing village of Atsuta.
 From the age of 15 he worked his way through school, earning certification first as a substitute primary school teacher at age 17 then, three years later, as a full-time primary school teacher.
 In 1920 he moved to Tokyo where he met Tsunesaburo Makiguchi, an elementary school principal, who was to become his mentor.
 He taught for Makiguchi until 1922, after which he opened a private school and tutored students preparing for their middle-school entrance exams.

-Toda and his wife suffered the loss of a 6-month old daughter in 1923 and his wife died two years later from tuberculosis.
-Toda contracted the same illness as well and was often ill.
+Toda and his wife suffered the loss of a six-month old daughter in 1923 and his wife died two years later from tuberculosis.
+Toda contracted the same illness and was often ill.

 His financial fortunes changed with the successful publication and reception of his arithmetic tutorial book.

 Personality

 After he began teaching in Yubari, young coalminers in the area would come to his home after work to discuss issues such as politics and history.
 It is documented that he also submitted an education reform proposal to the Ministry of Education containing ideas to improve the conditions of teachers as well as developing more capable school leaders.
 According to a diary entry in 1920, part of his reason for moving from Hokkaido to Tokyo was an ambition to become "a world citizen."

 Toda's vivid personality stood in stark contrast to that of his mentor, Tsunesaburo Makiguchi who was a scholar and pedagogue.
 Toda has been described as "a hard-sell pitchman for his faith--frank, vigorous, often rude, talkative.
 He had the ability to vividly and strongly articulate the ideas of Nichiren and Makiguchi.
-His authenticity and enthusiasm had a marked effect on the people he met.

 Toda also evidenced strength in organizational innovation, in establishing a grid of vertical and horizontal communication lines that lent cohesiveness to the Soka Gakkai's organizational structure.

 Educator

-Although Toda's work in education is best known through his editing and financing Makiguchi's "System of Value-Creating Pedagogy," he was also active as a teacher and author.
+Although Toda's work in education is best known through his editing and financing Makiguchi's System of Value-Creating Pedagogy, he was also active as a teacher and author.